A. What is Intellectual Property Law?

 - To prepare derivative works from the original work using protected expression from the original work.

-If you investigate all of the intellectual property openings on our website, you will quickly become aware that it is by far the most popular practice area in terms of where the majority of open positions are.
+If you investigate how to become an IP lawyer and search all of the intellectual property openings on our website, you will quickly become aware that it is by far the most popular practice area in terms of where the majority of open positions are.
 This is a function of broader trends within the American economy.

 While there are many political, sociological, and other reasons given for the present dominance of the United States in the World Economy, in all respects, a great deal of the recent growth in the United States has been fueled by intellectual property-related developments.
 Not surprisingly, the boom that came to a screeching halt in late 2000 and the beginning of 2001 was referred to as the technology boom.
 In almost all sectors where technology was exploding, intellectual property had an important role in this growth.